Incremental Data Reader

 Creating an Incremental Data Reader

-When creating a data object via the CLI tooling you can indicate that the data reader that is generated is an incremental.
+When creating a data object via the CLI you can set the reader type like so:

 xchange data-object new --module-id app-1 --name Example --reader-type incremental

-The data reader will be mostly the same as a full data reader but with the addition of a checkpoint logic.
+The data reader you create for incremental updates will share much of its structure and logic with a full data reader, such as how it connects to the data source and maps records to your data objects, however, the key difference is the addition of checkpoint logic.
 For example if you have an API that lets you pass in a cursor that will then return a record set of all the changes based on that cursor you could implement the data read as follows:

 App/v1/Example/ExampleDataReader.cs